MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 and an RDKit `molecule` to perform typical chemoinformatics calculations and so add a lot of value to both packages.

-Cédric is a PhD student at the Institute of Chemistry of Nice, in the south of France.
-His research project tackles taste perception (and sometimes olfaction) using computational approaches.
-His day-to-day work includes homology modeling of bitter taste receptors, building machine-learning models to predict taste modalities from chemical structures, writing Python or Bash scripts, and a bit of teaching.
+Cédric is a PhD student in molecular modelling at Université Côte D'Azur, France.
+His research aims to decipher the molecular basis of chemosensory perception (smell and taste) using computational tools.
+His day-to-day work includes; modelling bitter taste receptors, building machine-learning models to search for molecules with interesting olfactive or sapid properties, maintaining the website of the Global Consortium of Chemosensory Researchers, and a bit of teaching.
+In his free time he enjoys cooking and playing video games.

 Cédric will describe his progress in [his blog][cbouy-blog].